bimbashrestha/GWatson/README.md

 # GWatson

 A GUI wrapper around [Watson](https://github.com/TailorDev/Watson).

 ![](demo.gif)

+Works on OSX and Linux.
+Will work on Windows too after some small changes.
+Just haven't gotten around to it.

 # Installation